Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 A comparison showing a reviewer’s usual home setting with identical floors and decor contrasted against a DEEBOT X11 review filmed in a completely different room.

-In all of this reviewers other posts the background details stay consistent but in the DEEBOT X11 review those visual markers change entirely suggesting the footage may not come from their own home © Vacuum Wars
+In all of this reviewer’s other posts, the background details stay consistent but in the DEEBOT X11 review, those visual markers change entirely, suggesting the footage may not come from their own home. © Vacuum Wars

 It’s incredibly unlikely this video was taken by the user themselves, at least in their own home.
 Of course, it’s possible that the reviewer had recently moved, so this is not proof that Ecovacs provided videos—just an interesting observation.